 Over the 14 years our unique approach has proved successful for many families.
 We monitor and score a range of outcomes individually for children, assessed through child/family feedback, session records, staff observations and feedback from professionals.
 The project has continued to bring about positive changes in personal outcomes for most of the children attending.

-As a result of attending Dandelion Time’s programme over the last financial year, October 2015 to October 2016:
+As a result of attending Dandelion Time’s programme, over 12 month period to October 2017:

-- 92% of children had improved emotional well being and decreased symptoms (e.g. anxiety) as a result of participating in the programme
+- 93% of children had improved emotional well being and decreased symptoms (eg anxiety/aggression) as a result of participating in the programme

-- 78% showed better behaviour in school, were more confident in education, which is a key aim of the programme
+- 57% had better behaviour in school and were more confident at school, a key aim of the programme

-- 85% of children had stronger relationships with their parent(s) as a result of the programme, vital in ensuring that the child has ongoing support when they leave the Project.
+- 81% of children had stronger relationships with their parent/s or carers as a result of the programme, which is vital in helping to ensure that the child has ongoing support when they leave the programme.

 Dandelion Time is grateful to the referred families who have shown courage to engage and trust in the Project’s therapeutic and developmental programme.